-Law Decree No. 6/2020 introduced a special type of "remote working" specifically addressed to workers located in a "red zone" and therefore confined to their homes.
-After that, the Decree of the President of the Council of Ministers dated 1 March 2020 extended this type of remote working in the whole country for the whole duration of the emergency period.
-Further Decrees have been enacted after this one to extend the remote working applied in the emergency period (presently expiring on April 30, 2021).
+Law Decree No. 6/2020 introduced a special type of "remote working" specifically addressed to workers located in a "red zone" and therefore confined to their homes.114 After that, the Decree of the President of the Council of Ministers dated 1 March 2020 extended this type of remote working in the whole country for the whole duration of the emergency period.
+Further subsequent Decrees have been enacted to extend the remote working applied in the emergency period.
+The current one expires on 30 April 2021.

 Notably, in a merely preventive perspective, the Italian Legislator establishes that companies can introduce this kind of remote working for their employees even in the absence of the individual agreement that is required by Law No. 81/2017.
-This measure has been strongly recommended by the Legislator both in the private and in public sectors (Article 87, par.
-1, Law Decree No. 18/2020).
+This measure has been strongly recommended by the Legislator both in the private and in public sectors.115

-On March 14, 2020, Confindustria, with the most representative social partners at national level, signed the "Shared Protocol for the regulation of measures to combat and contain the spread of the Covid-19 virus in the workplace", which content was supplemented on April 24, 2020.
+On 14 March 2020, Confindustria, with the most representative social partners at national level, signed the "Shared Protocol for the regulation of measures to combat and contain the spread of the Covid-19 virus in the workplace", which content was supplemented on 24 April 2020.
 Through a Decree of the President of the Council of Ministers, the Government has consequently set, for all companies entitled to operate, the implementation of the measures established by the Protocol as a condition for business continuity.